Orrokat/create-your-own-adventure/english/marshmallow.md

 I think it was an [animal](animal/animal.md).

+As you walk you see a glint of something inside a hollow log.
+As you look closer you see a little [golden cat](golden-cat/golden-cat.md).

 Nope, it was [Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) sobbing in despair.

 Thinking back, there are no memories to suggest that this should have been